hsergioz80/Recipes_iOS_App/README.md

 Code Refactoring = .5Hr
 Researching Information Online 2hrs

-Trade offs: I made a significant trade-off to optimize for time by consolidating all functions related to image caching into a single file.
-This allowed me to streamline the process and focus on the core functionality.
+Trade offs: I made a deliberate trade-off to optimize for readability by consolidating all image caching functions into a single file.
+The decision to store large images only on disk, rather than both in memory and on disk, was intentional.
+I believed that larger images would better showcase the food, improving the user experience, even though they consume more memory and load slower.
+The benefits of clearer, more detailed images far outweighed the negligible increase in load time.

 Weakest Part of the Project: The weakest part of my project is the time it took me to complete it.
 Initially, I implemented image caching using URLCache, which was working well, but I wasn't sure if it met the restriction of not using URLSession's HTTP caching, so I switched to using FileManager instead.
 Additionally, I didn't implement a function to delete cached images when refreshing.
 While this didn’t impact the overall functionality, it’s something I would refine for a more robust solution.
 Lastly my unit tests could have tested for more scenarios.